 Place washed lids in a small saucepan and cover with boiling water.
 Let sit until ready to use.
 I also add my ladle and funnel to this pot to sterilize them.
 Sort, and rinse raspberries.
-Mash with potato masher.
+Crush with potato masher.
 Add to 8 qt. sauce pan.
 Add water.

 Measure sugar and pectin.
 Add a few tablespoons of sugar to pectin.

 Bring raspberries to a boil and add pectin/ sugar mixture.
 Again bring to full boil (one that can’t be stirred down).

 Add the rest of sugar all at once.
 Bring to a full boil and boil for 1 full minute.

 Wipe rim of jars with clean, wet paper towel and place lid on.
 Add band and tighten to fingertip tight.

 Place filled jars into canning pot and bring to boil.
 Low boil for 10 minutes.

 Turn off heat and allow to sit in water for 5 minutes.

 Check lids by pushing down in center.
 If lids flex up and down, the jar is not sealed and should be refrigerated.